The Woodlands High School: Demographics

-7% of students were eligible for free or reduced-price lunch.
+11.88% of students were eligible for free or reduced-price lunch.

 Academics

 In 1997–98, The Woodlands High School was named a Blue Ribbon School by the United States Department of Education.

 For each school year, the Texas Education Agency rates school performance using an A–F grading system based on statistical data.
-For 2018–2019, the school received a score of 92 out of 100, resulting in an A grade.
-The school received a similar score of 93 the previous year.
+For 2024-2025, the school received a score of 92 out of 100, resulting in an A grade.
+The school received a similar score of 95 the previous year.

 The Woodlands High School was ranked 295 in Newsweek’s 2011 list of the Best High Schools in the United States.
 The school was ranked based on graduation rate, college matriculation rate, AP tests taken per graduate, average SAT/ACT scores, average AP scores, and AP courses offered.
 Newsweek has ranked the school among America's top 1,000 high schools on several occasions.
 Additionally, in its 2013 ranking of America's Best High Schools, U.S. News & World Report awarded a Gold Medal to The Woodlands High School.
 This means The Woodlands High School ranked among the top 500 schools nationally (out of 21,035 schools) using a College Readiness Index heavily weighted on success on Advanced Placement examinations.
 The Woodlands High School has also been awarded the University Interscholastic League Class 5A Lone Star Cup on five occasions (2006, 2008, 2009, 2010, and 2011).
 This award is intended to honor the best overall academic and athletic program in the state of Texas, as determined by success at UIL-sanctioned activities.

 The Woodlands High School has a relatively extensive College Board Advanced Placement program that includes the following courses: art history, biology, calculus AB and BC, chemistry, Chinese language and culture, computer science A, English language and literature, environmental science, European history, French language, German language, human geography, Japanese language and culture, macroeconomics, music theory, physics C, psychology, Spanish language, statistics, studio art, U.S. history, U.S. government and politics, and world history.

 Athletics

-The Woodlands Highlanders compete in swimming, cross country, volleyball, football, basketball, wrestling, powerlifting, soccer, golf, tennis, track, softball, lacrosse, and baseball.
+The Woodlands Highlanders compete in baseball, basketball, cross country, football, golf, lacrosse, powerlifting, soccer, softball, swimming and diving, tennis, track and field, volleyball, water polo, and wrestling.

 In 2006, The Woodlands baseball team finished the season with a 38–1 record and won the Texas UIL 5A State Championship.
 They were also named National Champions by Baseball America.
 The 2006 team included future Major League Players Kyle Drabek and Paul Goldschmidt.

 In 2011, The Woodlands softball team finished the season with a 44–1 record and won the Texas UIL 5A State Championship.
 They were also named National Champions by the National Fastpitch Coaches Association/USA Today and ESPN/Rise.
 The coaching staff was named NFCA National Coaching Staff of the year.

 Due to the similarity of its red "W" logo, the University of Wisconsin threatened to bring legal action against TWHS, which agreed to phase out the logo.